gatsbyjs/gatsby/docs/docs/plugin-authoring.md

 ## Core Concepts

-- Each Gatsby plugin can be installed as an npm package or as a [local plugin](#local-plugins)
+- Each Gatsby plugin can be created as an npm package or as a [local plugin](#local-plugins)
 - A `package.json` is required
 - Plugin implement the Gatsby APIs for [Node](/docs/node-apis/), [server-side rendering](/docs/ssr-apis/), and the [browser](/docs/browser-apis/)